-- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is - (1) a person that is not a United States person,

-(2) a foreign government, an international organization or any wholly owned agency or instrumentality of either of the foregoing, or

-(3) a tax-exempt entity;

-(c) the amount and description of units held, acquired or transferred for the beneficial owner; and account.
+- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is - (1) a person that is not a United States person, - (2) a foreign government, an international organization or any wholly owned agency or instrumentality of either of the foregoing, or - (3) a tax-exempt entity; - (c) the amount and description of units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.

+Brokers and financial institutions are required to furnish additional information, including whether they are United States persons and specific information on units they acquire, hold or transfer for their own account.
 A penalty of \$50 per failure, up to a maximum of \$100,000 per calendar year, is imposed by the Internal Revenue Code for failure to report that information to us.
 The nominee is required to supply the beneficial owner of the units with the information furnished to us.